 Optionality

-An NSA Discovery document should be created and made available via the NSI Discovery protocol to all interested NSA within the interconnected network.
-However, the NSA Discovery document contains information that would typically be considered configuration information, or may have been previously hard coded within NSA implementations, so there can be situations where this information may be manually provisioned on NSA.
+An NSA Description Document should be created and made available via the protocol formally know as the NSA Discovery Service to all interested NSA within the interconnected network.
+However, the NSA Description Document contains information that would typically be considered configuration information, or may have been previously hard coded within NSA implementations, so there can be situations where this information may be manually provisioned on NSA.
 The following statements are made to help guide implementations.

-An Ultimate Provider NSA (uPA) participate in the NSI Discovery protocol and make available an NSA Discovery document describing the available interfaces, capabilities, and networks managed.
-The uPA will only participate in the provider role within the NSI Discovery Protocol as it does not contain a requester component, and therefore, will not need to discover documents from other NSA.
+An Ultimate Provider NSA (uPA) MUST participate in the protocol formally know as the NSA Discovery Service and make available an NSA Description Document describing the available interfaces, capabilities, and networks managed.
+The uPA will only participate in the provider role within the protocol formally know as the NSA Discovery Service as it does not contain a requester component, and therefore, will not need to discover documents from other NSAs.
 This will allow peer NSA (Requester roles) to dynamically bootstrap communications.

-An Aggregator NSA (Aggr) participate in the NSI Discovery protocol and make available an NSA Discovery document describing the available interfaces and capabilities (Aggr do not have directly manages networks).
-An Aggr contains both a requester and provider component, so support requester roles within the NSI Discovery Protocol.
-This will allow peer NSA (Requester roles) to dynamically bootstrap communications with the Aggr’s provider role, and allow the Aggr to dynamically bootstrap communications with its peers in the requester role.
+An Aggregator NSA (AG) MUST participate in the protocol formally know as the NSA Discovery Service and make available an NSA Description Document describing the available interfaces and capabilities (AG do not have directly manages networks).
+An AG contains both a requester and provider component, so SHOULD support the requester roles within the protocol formally know as the NSA Discovery Service.
+This will allow peer NSA (Requester roles) to dynamically bootstrap communications with the AG’s provider role, and allow the AG to dynamically bootstrap communications with its peers in the requester role.

-An Ultimate Requester NSA (uRA) may participate in the NSI Discovery protocol as a requester to bootstrap communications with an Aggr or uPA, but will never participate as a provider, so does not need to make an NSA Discovery document available.
-The uRA may decide not participate in the NSI Discovery protocol, but instead choose to statically provision all information required to bootstrap communications with the target Aggr or uPA.
+An Ultimate Requester NSA (uRA) may participate in the protocol formally know as the NSA Discovery Service as a requester to bootstrap communications with an AG or uPA, but will never participate as a provider, so does not need to make an NSA Description Document available.
+The uRA may decide not to participate in the protocol formally know as the NSA Discovery Service, but instead choose to statically provision all information required to bootstrap communications with the target AG or uPA.

 Security Considerations

-This document describes the information modeled within the NSA Discovery document, but does not define the specific mechanism that is used by NSA to get access to all documents within the network.
-It is assumed that the NSA Discovery document be verifiable (e.g. the agent be able to determine that the contents of the NSA Discovery document was not altered during delivery).
+This document describes the information modeled within the NSA Description Document, but does not define the specific mechanism that is used by NSA to get access to all documents within the network.
+It is assumed that the NSA Description Document MUST be verifiable (e.g. the agent MUST be able to determine that the contents of the NSA Description Document was not altered during delivery).
 It is also assumed that exchange of documents between NSA is secured to the level of other protocols within the NSI protocol suite.
-This security include authentication, authorization, and confidentiality.
+This security MUST include authentication, authorization, and confidentiality.

 Glossary